PeyricT/qtp_dash/README.md

-# QTP_TEMPLATE
+# QTP project

-QTP is the new interface to visualize transcriptomics et proteomics data of your project.
-It allows to load and visualize plots of your transcriptomics and proteomics data.
-It is possible to get coverage between genes of data and visualize scatter plot fot multiomics comparaison.
+QTP is the new interface to visualize transcriptomics and proteomics data from your project.
+It allows to load and visualize your data thanks several different kind of plots.
+It is also possible to get the coverage between coding protein's genes and proteins thanks a curated database.
+Some plots for multiomics comparaison allow you to visualize the common data between your dataset.

-# Usage
+# QTP Dash

+The QTP app project had to many development layers to be accomplish during the project.
+Especially for the Frontend part, which requiere a deep understanding of typescript, javascript, VUE.js and D3.js.
+This is the reason why whe choose to develop a demo interface QTP_dash (this repo).
+QTP_dash in made thanks a python package, already known which allow a quick setup of the plots and an efficient way to handle the provided dataset.

+##  Quick start

 Clone this repository to your desired directory and install modules of requirements file, with pip install.
 Run this command and copy the link on Firefox to connect you to QTP.

 ```
-python3 start.py
+python start.py
 ```

+# Interface description

 ## Overview
 You can loaded proteomics and transcriptomics data on the first tab : Overview.
 Files have to CSV format.